 Resistance bands are cheap and can make any exercise more challenging.
 They’ll not only give you a good cardio workout but will improve muscle strength too.

-You can use resistance bands to make normal bodyweight exercises like crunches, push-ups, and squats more difficult.
+You can use resistance bands to make normal body weight exercises like crunches, push-ups, and squats more difficult.
 They can also help with arm exercises like triceps extensions and bicep curls.

 The advantage of using resistance bands instead of dumbbells is that they allow you to perform more natural movements.
 Plus, if you drop a resistance band, you won’t give anyone a heart attack as you would with a free weight.

-Ballet moves like arabesque leg lifts are incredibly intense and also pretty quiet.
+Ballet moves like arabesque leg lifts are incredibly intense and quiet.
 You also don’t need any special equipment to do a ballet-inspired at-home workout.
 A table or a cupboard can become the perfect ballet barre.

 Check out this 15-minute full body ballet workout that will get your heart rate up, help you strengthen your muscles, and keep your neighbors happy.

-While yoga might not make for a very intense workout, it is an excellent option because it’s quiet.
+While yoga might not always make for a very intense workout, it is an excellent option because it’s quiet.
 It’s also great for your mental wellness as well as your physical one.
 Plus, if you pick up the speed, you can get quite a bit of sweat going.

 You can also search online and find quite a few yoga-based workouts that employ high-intensity interval training.
-These home workouts may be quiet, but they will get you to burn tons of calories.
+These kinds of home workouts may be quiet, but they will get you to burn tons of calories.